eawag-rdm/eawag_snsf_dmp_guide/Eawag_SNSF_DMP_Guide.rst

 Scientific metadata provides all necessary information to correctly understand, interpret, assess, replicate (within limits), build upon, and generally use your data.
-This metadata might be compiled "free-form" into a single README-file that accompanies the data.
+This metadata might be compiled "free-form" into one or several README-file(s) that accompany the data.

 Certain fields have formally defined established metadata standards,